 The calculator below formats a number to the required significant figure and the scientific notation.

-Rounding will be done using Gaussian rounding (also known as banker's rounding):
+Rounding will be done using "round half to even" rule, also known as Gaussian rounding or banker's rounding:

 - Round up, if

 - the next digit is greater than 5, or

 - the next digit is 5 and there is a non-zero digit after, or